 Both men and women also saw an increase in engagement if their photo showcased them standing alone.
 Another intriguing finding from the study was the fact that black and white photos were most desirable, giving their subject a 102% greater chance of engagement.

 When it came to the biggest dating app photo turn-offs, however, the results perhaps weren’t so surprising.
 Photos with a Snapchat filter, bathroom mirror selfies, and beach photos all dramatically decreased their subject’s chance of a 'like' – as much as 90%.

-Let’s be honest: unless you’ve spent hundreds of dollars on professional teeth whitening, your pearly whites may appear, well, not so pearly white in photos.
+Are your teeth looking not so pearly white in photos?
 This is where the Teeth Whiten tool comes in handy, as you can lighten and brighten your smile within just seconds.

-You can access it in the Touch Up tab (the eyeball icon in the left menu), in the Mouth section.
-You then simply adjust the brush size and hardness before applying the tool to the areas you want to whiten.
+You can access it in the Touch Up tab, in the Mouth section.
+Alternatively, type “Teeth Whiten” into our handy Feature Search.
+You then simply adjust the Brush Size and Hardness sliders before applying the tool to the areas of your smile that you want to whiten.

 Perfect Skin Tool

-The key to touching-up your portraits is for the enhancements to be subtle enough that they appear natural, rather than over the top.
-Refrain yourself from going overboard with these Touch Up tools, as profile photos that look heavily-edited (and therefore, fake) are never a good look.
+The key to touching up your portraits is for the enhancements to be subtle enough that they appear natural, rather than over the top.
+Refrain from going overboard with these Touch Up tools, as profile photos that look heavily edited (and therefore, fake) are never a good look.